JeffGiroux/ericom-cipa-compliance/README.md

 ## Introduction

-This code will create an Internet Security Policy that is CIPA Compliant using [Ericom's ZTEdge platform](https://www.ericom.com) to provide filtering and protection.
+This code will create an example Internet Security Policy that follows [CIPA Compliance requirements](https://www.usac.org/e-rate/applicant-process/starting-services/cipa/) using [Ericom's ZTEdge platform](https://www.ericom.com).
+Ericom Web Security will perform filtering and protection.
+The [cipa_categories.csv](./cipa_categories.csv) file is used as an input file and can be modified with additional Ericom Web Security categories based on current CIPA requirements.

+*Note: The full category list can be seen in the Ericom tenant portal.
+You can also call the API endpoint.
+See [Ericom API](https://editor.swagger.io/?url=https://ztadmin.ericomcloud.net/api/v1/api-reference/specification.json) for more details.
+Reference endpoint /api/v1/policies/categories/names.*

 ## Requirements